Generally speaking, there are a number of things someone should know about transacting on DeFi.

 Transaction approvals is another important aspect to grasp.

-When user interacts with a smart contract it's not uncommon for a smart contract to require an owner's approval to access his/her capital in order to execute its service.
+When user interacts with a smart contract it's not uncommon for a smart contract to require an owner's approval to access his/her capital.

 Granting a permission works in a form of another 'approval transaction' which is a transaction which doesn't transfer any money but only grants someone (i.e. a smart contract) a permission to spend a certain amount of your balance for a given token.